Appearance & Reality > The Lord Jesus Christ > Truly rich

 12 “Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.

-The rich man felt self-sufficient and secure in his riches and splendour.
-We may not have amassed wealth like the rich man did, but do we also place our security in material possessions?
-If we do, we will be having a false sense of security, for what counts is not our material possessions or other things we have in the visible and temporal realm.
-What counts is whether we are well inwardly, in our being, in our character and in our walk with God.
+We need to have a clear spiritual and eternal perspective on this issue.
+What counts is not our material possessions or other things we have in the visible and temporal realm.
+What counts is whether we are well in our being, in our character and in our walk with God.

-The Lord told the parable of the rich man and Lazarus to drive home the point that our perspective and approach in life have implications not just for our life on earth, but also for eternity.
+The Lord Jesus told the parable of the rich man and Lazarus to drive home the point that our perspective and approach in life have implications not just for our time on earth, but also for eternity.
 The rich man regretted the way he lived on earth, but he was unable to undo it in eternity.

-The psalmist affirmed the goodness of God to His people, to those who are “pure in heart”.
-For him, he had almost stumbled because he was envious of the prosperity of the wicked.
+Let us also learn from the testimony of the psalmist in Psalm 73.
+He began by affirming the goodness of God to His people, to those who are pure in heart.
+But for him, he had almost stumbled because he was envious of the prosperity of the wicked.

-Psalm 73:1-28
+Psalm 73

 1 Surely God is good to Israel,